 Innisfree Olive Real Power Cream has a thick texture resembling soft butter.
 As with all thick creams, a little goes a long way.
 For the same quantity, cream typically lasts longer than lotion or emulsion.

-The photo below shows how much is left after 3 months of usage, when I alternated between two products.
+The photo below shows how much is left after 3 months of usage.
+Note, I’d alternated between two moisturizers.

 5. Lovely Scent

 Innisfree Olive Real Power Cream has a refreshing and citrusy scent which I am certain everyone would love.
 While writing this review, I kept sniffing the pot of cream trying to figure out the fruit combination but failed as usual.
 If you know the possible fruit composition, do let me know, ok?

 6. So Cheap!